daler/dotfiles/_sources/vim.rst.txt

         with X forwarding, so consider it local-only.

     * - :kbd:`<leader>cp`
       - Toggle a sort of "copy mode".
-Turns off line numbers and the vertical indentation lines from indent-blankline, so you can more easily copy text into another app.
+Turns off line numbers, the vertical indentation lines from indent-blankline, any sign columns, and render-markdown (if enabled) so you can more easily copy text into another app.

 .. _plugins_: